Skip to content

 Set native VLAN to an unused VLAN

-Use VLAN 999 or similar as the native VLAN on all trunks.
+Use VLAN 999 or similar as the native VLAN on trunks.
 Never carry production traffic untagged on trunks.

 VLANs and tagging operate at Layer 2.
 The next chapter covers IP addressing and routing — how devices communicate across VLAN boundaries and across multiple network segments.